June 3, 2021

 A participant in this year’s workshops, Dorothy Estrada-Tanck, Assistant Professor of International Law at the University of Murcia, Spain and a former HRP Visiting Fellow, explained that indirect discrimination can be “hard to prove,” especially when biases “are so deeply rooted in the culture of the unequal societies in which we live.”

-“This is key to understanding why it is so difficult to crystallize indirect discriminations in laws: it is extremely challenging to demonstrate that supposedly neutral legal provisions and practices actually create conditions of gender disadvantage and inequality at large,” said Estrada-Tanck, who is also a member of the UN Working Group on the Rights of Women and Girls.
+“This is key to understanding why it is so difficult to crystallize indirect discriminations in laws: it is extremely challenging to demonstrate that supposedly neutral legal provisions and practices actually create conditions of gender disadvantage and inequality at large,” said Estrada-Tanck, who is also a member of the UN Working Group on Discrimination Against Women and Girls.

 The 2020-2021 workshops were jointly hosted by Neuman and United Nations Independent Expert on SOGI Victor Madrigal-Borloz, who is also the Eleanor Roosevelt Senior Visiting Researcher at HRP, where he works closely with Harvard Law School students on his thematic reports to the UN Human Rights Council and General Assembly.